-- Acquisition of Galvanon, Inc. on December 19, 2005 to extend the Company's self-service competency into the health care industry through kiosks and web self-service applications. - Acquisition of Kinetics, Inc. on September 30, 2004 to enable the Company to extend its market reach and leadership to additional market segments like airline and hotel check-in, quick-service food ordering and event ticketing.
+• Acquisition of Kinetics, Inc. on September 30, 2004 to enable the Company to extend its market reach and leadership to additional market segments like airline and hotel check-in, quick-service food ordering and event ticketing.

-Goodwill recognized in these transactions amounted to \$9 million in 2005 and \$18 million in 2004, and the amount is expected to be fully deductible for tax purposes.
-Goodwill of \$5 million in 2005 and \$18 million in 2004 was assigned to the Retail Store Automation segment and \$4 million in 2005 was assigned to the Data Warehousing segment.
-The total amount for purchased intangible assets was \$21 million in 2005 and \$8 million in 2004.
-The weighted-average amortization period is 4.8 years for the purchased intangible assets, which consist primarily of intellectual property associated with software, as well as a noncompete arrangement with the former owners of Galvanon.
+Goodwill recognized in these transactions amounted to \$21 million in 2006, \$9 million in 2005 and \$18 million in 2004, and the amounts are expected to be fully deductible for tax purposes.
+Goodwill of \$3 million in 2006, \$5 million in 2005 and \$18 million in 2004 was assigned to the Retail Store Automation segment; \$9 million in 2006 and \$4 million in 2005 were assigned to the Teradata Data Warehousing segment; and \$9 million in 2006 was assigned to the Financial Self Service segment.
+The total amount for purchased intangible assets was \$10 million in 2006, \$21 million in 2005 and \$8 million in 2004.
+The weighted-average amortization period is 4.9 years for the purchased intangible assets, which consist primarily of intellectual property associated with software, as well as non-compete arrangements with the former owners of Galvanon and IDVelocity.

 The operating results of these businesses have been included with NCR's results as of the respective closing dates of the acquisitions.
-The pro forma disclosures required under FASB Statement No. 141, "Business Combinations," are not being provided because the impact of the transactions is not material.
+The pro forma disclosures required under FASB Statement No. 141, Business Combinations, are not being provided because the impact of the transactions is not material.
 The purchase prices of these businesses, reported under Other Investing Activities in the Consolidated Statements of Cash Flows, have been allocated to the estimated fair value of net tangible and intangible assets acquired, with any excess recorded as goodwill.

-During 2003, NCR had no significant acquisition or divestiture activity.
-Also, in 2005, 2004 and 2003, NCR completed other investments and sold assets related to portions of its businesses to third parties, all of which were insignificant.
+Also, in 2006, 2005 and 2004, NCR completed other investments and sold assets related to portions of its businesses to third parties, all of which were insignificant.